Amirhossein4096/PhononicBGRPredictDesign/README.md

 ### Contact

-For any questions or suggestions, please contact [amir.farajollahi@ut.ac.ir].
+For any questions or suggestions, please contact amir.farajollahi@ut.ac.ir.

 ---